SAP-samples/kyma-runtime-extension-samples/cap-service/README.md

 ## Overview

-This sample provides a CAP Service application that you can configure with any of the sample `Order` APIs.
+This sample provides a CAP Service application service.

 This sample demonstrates how to:

 - Create a development Namespace in the Kyma runtime.
-- Configure and build an SAPUI5 Docker image.
+- Configure and build an CAP Service Docker image.
-- Deploy the frontend in the Kyma runtime which includes:
+- Deploy the CAP Service in the Kyma runtime which includes:
-  - A ConfigMap that contains the URL to the backend API.
-  - A Deployment of the frontend image with the ConfigMap mounted to a volume.
+  - A Deployment of the CAP Service.
-  - A Service to expose the UI to other Kubernetes resources.
-  - An API to expose the frontend externally.
+  - An API to expose the service externally.

 ## Prerequisites